deepin-community/suitesparse/README.md

     README.txt  this file

     SPQR        sparse QR factorization.
 This the built-in qr and x=A\b in MATLAB.
-Also called SuiteSparseQR.
                 author of the CPU code: Tim Davis author of GPU modules: Tim Davis, Nuri Yeralan, Wissam Sid-Lakhdar, Sanjay Ranka

-    GPUQREngine: GPU support package for SPQR
+                SPQR/GPUQREngine: GPU support package for SPQR
-                Not needed if CUDA is not enabled.
+                (not built into MATLAB, however)
                 authors: Tim Davis, Nuri Yeralan, Sanjay Ranka, Wissam Sid-Lakhdar

     SuiteSparse_config    configuration file for all the above packages.
+The SuiteSparse_config/SuiteSparse_config.mk is included in the
+                Makefile's of all packages.
 CSparse and MATLAB_Tools do not use SuiteSparse_config.
                 author: Tim Davis

-    SuiteSparse_GPURuntime      GPU support package for SPQR and CHOLMOD Not needed if CUDA is not enabled.
+    SuiteSparse_GPURuntime      GPU support package for SPQR and CHOLMOD (not builtin to MATLAB, however).

     SuiteSparse_install.m       install SuiteSparse for MATLAB
     SuiteSparse_paths.m         set paths for SuiteSparse MATLAB mexFunctions